I had no professional experience and no formal qualifications

 Moved by the obvious disparities and her inability to help, Kate returned to Adelaide, enrolled in University to become a midwife and convinced her university lecturer to help train traditional birth attendants.
 Since 2007 and with the help of hundreds of Australian maternal health specialists, Kate has delivered the Safe Arrivals training to over 4,000 midwives and doctors throughout Cambodia.

-Today, she continues to work voluntarily as the founding director of The 2h Project, looking for further opportunities to positively impact maternal health outcomes around the world.
-Kate works clinically as a senior midwife and is a specialist lecturer with an Adelaide University, and as a result of the excellent maternal care ‘she’ received … she enjoys the love and support of her three grown up sons.
+Today, she continues to work voluntarily as the founder director of The 2h Project, looking for further opportunities to positively impact maternal health outcomes around the world.
+Kate works clinically as a senior midwife, is a specialist lecturer with an Adelaide University, is a midwifery educator across regional South Australia, and as a result of the excellent maternal care ‘she’ received … she enjoys the love and support of her three grown up sons.

 “I didn’t set out to start an organisation.
 I just wanted to help.
 There’s a lot of ordinary, everyday people out there who just want to make the world a better place”.